chunsj/TH/README.md

   signature changes between aten and TH/THNN, these problems are under investigation and fixing.

 ## How to Load
-  1. Build torch (to get libTH/libTHNN) or if possible build those library files.
+  1. Build https://bitbucket.org/chunsj/libth/src/master/ and install two libraries.
   2. You'll need my utility library mu.
   3. Link or clone this repository and mu into quicklisp's local-projects
   4. Check location of library path in the load.lisp file.